postmanlabs/labs-docs/src/pages/docs/postman/collaboration/roles-and-permissions.md

 ## Roles in Postman

-As a team admin, you have the power to define Postman access at a team, workspace, collection, and API level.
+As a team admin, you have the power to define Postman access at the team, workspace, collection, and API level.
 You can utilize Postman's role-based access control system to limit visibility of team resources, define your development workflow, and provide access to administrative and billing personnel.

 ### Team roles

-You can assign three role types to team members: **Admin**, **Billing**, and **Developer**.
+You can [assign](/docs/postman/collaboration/managing-your-team/) three role types to team members: **Admin**, **Billing**, and **Developer**.

-* **Admin**: can manage team members and team settings
+* **Admin**: manage team members and team settings
-* **Billing**: can manage team plan and payments
+* **Billing**: manage team plan and payments
-* **Developer**: can access team resources and workspaces
+* **Developer**: access team resources and workspaces

 Each user must have at least one role attached to them, and can hold multiple roles simultaneously.